Shopify · Salt Lake City

 Exactly what you get

 A Shopify storefront built to sell technical gear: fit and spec guidance, a configurator for products sold as systems, pre-order and drop logic that survives peak demand, and performance-tuned code that doesn't buckle on launch day.
-It syncs with your inventory management software so stock stays honest, feeds sales into your business intelligence dashboards, and handles returns cleanly enough to keep your supply chain software sane.
+It syncs with your inventory management software so stock stays honest, feeds sales into your business intelligence (BI) dashboards, and handles returns cleanly enough to keep your supply chain software sane.
 You get a store that helps customers buy the right thing the first time instead of guessing and returning.

 How to choose a developer in Salt Lake City